 - Jumper - A black V-neck pullover with a small Deptford Green logo.
 Optional for winter*

 - Tie* see year group colours below

-- Shoes - Black low heeled full styled shoes less than 3cm high.
-Leather or leather effect.
-Not gym shoes, trainers, sandals or canvas pumps, no boots
+- Shoes - Black full shoes or boots not gym shoes, trainers, sandals, sling back shoes or canvas pumps.

 - Bag a rucksack or a school bag big enough to carry all equipment and school books